Sections in this Article:

 Tracks Produced in Cakewalk's Project 5

-I actually worked on quite a few tracks in Project 5 but only really finished two; these I rushed those to completion just so I could say I’d finished them!
-Both of these tracks were actually composed many, many years earlier [on the PSS-270] but I hadn’t been unable to produce them either due to the limitations of the methods I was using, or I was unable to get the ‘sound’ I desired from them.
+I actually worked on quite a few tracks in Project 5 but only really finished two; which I rushed to completion!
+Both tracks were originally composed many, many years earlier [on the PSS-270] but I hadn’t been able to produce them either due to the limitations of the methods I was using, or I was unable to get the ‘sound’ I desired from them.

 In the end, Cakewalk pulled the plug on Project 5 and when Windows 10 came out, despite managing to coax Project 5 into running on Windows 10, I knew it was probably time to move on.
 Nether the less, here’s some of the limited tracks I managed to complete: